mauricechevez/tip-calculator-1/README.md

 ## Current Progress
 ![Current Progress of app](./images/tip-em.png)

 Almost done.
+Here's what else is needed:
-Need to work on the Custom button functionality.
+1. Need to work on the Custom button functionality.
 I will likely make a modal for it instead of using Front End Mentor's suggestion.
+2. Mobile queries.

 ---